ultima-ib/ultima/frtb_userguide/src/calculate.md

 ## Before you run

-Before you specify what you want to calculate make sure the measure/risk metric you are interested in is present in the dataset:
+Before you specify what you want to calculate **make sure the measure/risk metric you are interested in is present in the dataset**:

 ```python
 print( {{#include ./examples/frtb_calculate.py:5:5}} )
 ```

 What you get there is a `dict`.
-The **keys** are measures name.
+The **keys** are measures' name.
 For example `SensitivitySpot` or `FX DeltaCharge Low`.
-The items are *aggregation restrictions*, where `scalar` is a special method described below.
+The **items** indicate if there is any *restriction on aggregation method*, where `scalar` is a special method described below.
 If `None`, you are free to use any of the availiable:

 ```python
 print( {{#include ./examples/frtb_calculate.py:6:6}} )
 ```

 For example, `SensitivitySpot` can be aggregated any way you want for a given level, say Desk.
 In other wards, for a given Desk you can find the mean, max, min or sum (etc etc) of `SensitivitySpot`.
 On the other hand, you can not find mean, max, min (etc etc) of `FX DeltaCharge Low`.
 This wouldn't make sence since `FX DeltaCharge Low` is simply a single number defined by the regulation.
 Hence we call such aggregation method `scalar`.

+Also, make sure that columns which appear in measures, grouby and filters are present as well.

 ## Run